 Most companies’ websites don’t need more than three to four fields in the contact form.
 Anything more than that is a waste of your visitors’ time and patience.
 Not only that, but they might start getting frustrated if they are required to fill out a myriad of fields to only have a few simple questions answered.

 The idea of simple forms succeeding is also backed by statistics – if you have three fields in your contact form, the optimal conversion rate is around 25 percent.
 If you have 3-5 fields, conversion rate drops to 20 percent, and 15 percent for six or more fields.
-The KISS method works best in contact form design – Keep It Short and Simple.
+The KISS method works best in contact page design – Keep It Short and Simple.
 Make it as easy as possible for visitors to get in touch with you.

 Need a real-life example to prove it?
 Expedia eliminated just ONE field, but this resulted in conversions that created a $12 million profit.
 If you are wondering which one they eliminated – it was the company name field.
 Yes, only that.
 And the field that isn’t really crucial to businesses, anyways.